enzymefinance/protocol/README.md

 ## Using this Repository

-This is the branch for active development, and it contains:
+This is the branch for active development of Enzyme Blue v4.

-1. Not fully audited: work-in-progress system contracts changes
-2. Audited and in-use: "plugin" contracts (e.g., integrations, price feeds, policies, fees) and peripheral contracts (e.g., wrappers) that are backwards-compatible with v4.

-For deployed, in-production system contracts, see the relevant release branch (e.g., `v4`).

 v4 contract deployments can be found [here](https://docs.enzyme.finance/developers/contracts).

+This repository has been migrated from Hardhat to Foundry.
+Most tests for core v4 system contracts have not been ported from Hardhat.
+The legacy test suite & test coverage are in the [hardhat branch](https://github.com/enzymefinance/protocol/tree/hardhat).

 ### Prerequisites